Plan ahead to stay safe

 In an emergency, being prepared is the best way to protect your family and community.
 After a major disaster, emergency services may not be able to reach you right away.
 Make sure your family knows what to do.
 Plan to be on your own for at least three days.

-Visit these websites to learn how to prepare for emergencies:
+Learn how to prepare for emergencies:

 Evacuations

-Learn what to take with you in an evacuation.
+Learn what to take with you in an evacuation:

 Families with children